Paul Haggis’ Lawyers Grill Rape Accuser on ‘Flirtatious Emails’

 Breest testified multiple times since taking the stand Wednesday that she had no sexual feelings for Haggis.

-Breest said on the stand that she may have been “a bit drunk” the night she claims the 69-year-old Million Dollar Baby writer raped her following an afterparty for the premiere screening for the 2013 thriller Side Effects, an event she’d been working at.
+Breest testified that she may have been “a bit drunk” the night she claims the 69-year-old Million Dollar Baby writer raped her following an afterparty for the premiere screening of the 2013 thriller Side Effects, an event at which she’d been working.

 “This is just you reaching out to say hello?”
 Chaudhry questioned her in court.